• Home

 Have You Read Our Disney Adventure Cruise Review?

-If you're researching Disney Adventure cruise reviews because you're trying to decide whether to book, you're in the right place.
-I walked through all seven themed areas, rode all three attractions, ate my way through the rotational restaurants and casual dining spots, watched every major show, and slept in the staterooms.
-I'm going to tell you exactly what impressed me, what fell short, and who this cruise is — and isn't — best suited for.
-One statistic worth knowing upfront: Disney has confirmed that over 90% of guests sailing on the Disney Adventure are first-time Disney Cruise Line passengers, and the majority are first-time cruisers entirely.
-This ship is bringing an entirely new audience to cruising — and that shapes the onboard experience in ways I'll explain throughout this review.
+If you are reading Disney Adventure cruise reviews because you are trying to decide whether to book, this is the page our team wishes had existed before we started sailing.
+We have walked through all seven themed areas, ridden all three attractions multiple times each, eaten at every rotational restaurant and most casual venues, slept in inside cabins, oceanviews and verandahs, and watched the Lion King fireworks from every angle a guest can legally stand in.
+We are going to tell you exactly what works, what does not, what changed, and who this cruise is — and is not — built for.
+One figure worth knowing upfront: Disney has publicly stated that over 90% of guests sailing on the Disney Adventure are first-time Disney Cruise Line passengers, and the majority are first-time cruisers entirely.
+This ship is bringing a brand new audience to cruising, and that shapes the entire onboard atmosphere, in ways we will explain throughout.

 Quick Facts — Disney Adventure Ship